• About

 You can dry ground spruce tips with sugar or salt to make a flavorful topping for vegetable dishes or baked goods.

-You can make a spruce tips infused vinegar by steeping spruce tips in vinegar and allowing to infuse for about a month.
+You can make spruce tips infused vinegar by steeping spruce tips in vinegar and allowing it to infuse for about a month.

 If you’re making spruce tip vinegar or spruce tip syrup, note that you get two recipes for one!
 When you strain out the tips, you keep both the liquid and the tips.
 The pickled spruce tips can be used as a vegetable, while the sweetened ones can be dried into a candied treat.
 Yum!